The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 - Capacity

 - 15" laptop, folders, notebooks, full cosmetics.
-Substantial carrying capacity without tote proportions.
+Substantial carrying capacity.

 - Lifestyle Application

-- This was Jane Birkin's original size.
-Weekend travel, mother's bag, suburban errands.
+- Jane Birkin's original size.
+Weekend travel, substantial daily carry.
 Best proportions for 5'7"+.

 - Market Position

-- Easier availability at boutique.
-Secondary premium: 100-130% of retail.
+- Easier boutique availability.
+Secondary premium: 100–130%.
 Strong value retention in classic leathers.

 - Ideal For